 \subsection{Zone-level Analysis across Functional Areas}

-We analyze the spatial distribution of wPTAL across various POI categories: Commercial, Education, Recreational, Residential, Social, and Transportation zones (Figure~\ref{analysis:poi}).
-The spatial patterns of wPTAL distinctly align with both demographic (Section~\ref{analysis:race}) and economic patterns (Section~\ref{analysis:income}) in NYC.
-Commercial zones consistently exhibit high wPTAL, notably in Manhattan’s central business districts with an average wPTAL of 37,303.4.
+We analyze the spatial distribution of wAL across various POI categories: Commercial, Education, Recreational, Residential, Social, and Transportation zones, shown in Figure~\ref{analysis:poi}.
+The spatial patterns of wAL distinctly align with both demographic (Section~\ref{analysis:race}) and economic patterns (Section~\ref{analysis:income}) in NYC.

+Commercial zones consistently exhibit high wAL, notably in Manhattan’s central business districts with an average wAL of 37,303.4.
 These areas benefit substantially from dense subway networks and frequent transit services.
 Brooklyn's commercial zones also have relatively high accessibility, averaging 873.0, whereas Queens shows significantly lower scores, averaging 305.5.
-Transportation-related POIs generally display high wPTAL due to their connectivity and proximity to major transit hubs, such as transit terminals and ferry landings.
-Manhattan’s transportation zones indicate exceptionally high wPTAL, averaging 4,660.9.
+Transportation-related POIs generally display high wAL due to their connectivity and proximity to major transit hubs, such as transit terminals and ferry landings.

+Manhattan’s transportation zones indicate exceptionally high wAL, averaging 4,660.9.
 However, Queens and Brooklyn demonstrate markedly lower accessibility, averaging 409.5 and 579.0, respectively, reflecting variations in transit service frequency and density.
-Residential zones typically exhibit lower overall wPTAL, with borough-specific variations clearly visible.
+Residential zones typically exhibit lower overall wAL with borough-specific variations clearly visible.
 Residential areas in Manhattan show relatively high average accessibility scores at 1,790.4, benefiting from proximity to extensive transit infrastructure.
 In contrast, residential zones in Brooklyn, Queens, and the Bronx demonstrate significantly lower accessibility scores than Manhattan, averaging 195.3, 113.3, and 462.1, respectively.
 Particularly, low scores in southern Brooklyn and the Bronx align closely with areas predominantly by lower-income and minority communities.